 Thus, it begs the question: Why would any employer use a severance pay calculator to determine how much severance to pay when those severance pay calculators usually spit back inflated employee-friendly numbers or even inaccurate numbers altogether?

 Not to mention, severance pay calculators are less than accurate even for employees, let alone for employers.
-These basic apps simply use 3 or 4 factors (usually age, salary, position and years of service) to “determine” how much severance someone is owed despite the fact that the courts consider hundreds of factors, giving varying emphasis to different factors or considering some factors but not others.
+These basic apps simply use 3 or 4 factors (usually age, salary, position and years of service to “calculate” how much severance someone is owed despite the fact that the courts have considered hundreds of factors, giving varying emphasis to different factors or considering some factors but not others.

 Even the Ontario government has gotten into the business of severance pay calculators.
 But their severance pay calculator isn’t just bad marketing, it’s misleading.
 It spits back a severance timetable based on minimum severance only.
 It ignores the common law period of severance, which is a much greater benefit that most employees are entitled to unless a termination clause in the employment contract says otherwise.
 In addition, it doesn’t spit back any severance for folks with less than 5 years’ service (which is technically true but ignores the fact most folks don’t know the difference between severance and notice).

 In sum, severance calculators are a lot like the old “one month per year of service severance rule”.
-Both should be ignored.
-As the Ontario court of Appeal said in Minott v.
+Both severance pay “calculations” should be ignored as bogus.
+As the Ontario Court of Appeal said in Minott v.
 O’Shanter Development Company Ltd., 1999 CanLII 3686 (ON CA):